m-cetin/webpwn/README.md

 Results are saved under `subdomains/domains.txt`.

+If you find any api keys (like Google Maps API), you can use [KeyHacks](https://github.com/streaak/keyhacks#Google-Maps-API) key to check how to use them.

 ### Option 2):

 Combination of the most commonly used tools to do subdomain enumeration.
 This is subdomain enumeration only.